 RHW Shepherd Letters, Cory Library, Grahamstown

-The separation between Shepherd as an organisational man and as a man also immersed in family and friendship relationships runs through the different sets of materials that are archived in the Cory Library collections.
-‘Ordinary family’ rather than organisational letters and correspondences are the focus of WWW investigations and accordingly ITS Shepherd database has been constructed with regards to the collection PR 3683 ‘Correspondence with families 1888–1970’.
+2.1 The separation between Shepherd as an organisational man, and as a man also immersed in family and friendship relationships, runs through the different sets of materials that are archived in the Cory Library collections.
+‘Ordinary family’ rather than organisational letters and correspondences are the focus of WWW’s interest in these papers and accordingly ita Shepherd database has been constructed with regards to the collection PR 3683 ‘Correspondence with families 1888–1970’.

 - PR 3682 ‘Correspondence regarding Shepherd’s work… 1921–1971’